 The Time Is Now

-Forget about just setting goals on January First.
-The first of every month is the ideal time to challenge yourself and improve your life.
+Forget about just setting goals on January first.
+The first day of every month is the ideal time to challenge yourself and improve your life.
 As you are setting goals for the month, make certain you are setting yourself up for success.
-Be concrete and reasonable when you are making your plan of action, and always remember your big picture goal that is motivating you every single day.
-Reward yourself for small success, and forgive yourself when you undoubtedly mistake.
+Be concrete and reasonable when you are making your plan of action, and always remember the big-picture goal that is motivating you every single day.
+Reward yourself for small successes, and forgive yourself when you undoubtedly make a mistake.
 Be committed to your resolution: enroll in a martial arts class today– your better self is right around the corner.